ShiweiHe0713/Algorithms-Made-Easy/9_graphs/dfs.md

 # DFS

+- Its principle of recursion is using stack.
+- It suits find the longest path in a graph.

 In [490 The Maze](./490_the_maze.py), we have to pay attention to using a while to reach end of four directions.
 And revert one step after the while loop finishes to stay in the valid index range.

 每个题型做一两题